Explainers, promos & training animations

 Concept to Screen: How I Work

-Animation doesn’t have to be complicated.
+The motion graphics process doesn’t have to be complicated.

 I believe the most successful animations focus on one core message, supported by up to three key points.
 My role is to help you find that focus.
 If you have never commissioned a video before, the possibilities can feel overwhelming.
 I strip away the complexity and break the project down into manageable stages.
 From the initial script to the final video file, you will always know exactly where we are in the process and what happens next.
 No jargon, just clear communication.